Lucky12348/diabetes_prediction/README.md

 * **WebApp/**: contains the code for the web application built using FastAPI and Streamlit.
 * **README.md**: provides an overview of the project.
 * **requirements.txt**: lists all the dependencies required to run the project.
+* **conda-requirements.txt**: lists all the dependencies required to run the project using Conda distribution.

 ## Installation